 2019-Alka-headshot.jpg

-Eventually I began freelance writing about geohazards for Temblor through their externship program, where I cut my teeth as fledgling science writer.
+Eventually I began writing about geohazards for Temblor through their externship program, where I cut my teeth as fledgling science writer.

 If you want to read more about my journey through the geosciences, the European Geological Union Seismology Blog interviewed me about my story, gender inequality and my thoughts on how to amplify other women.
 Or, check out this fantastic video supported by IRIS and AAAS, in which If/Then She Can ambassador Wendy Bohon interviewed me in the hope that my story will inspire girls to pursue careers in the geosciences!